 'Trip to Heaven' (No.1 for one week in August 1973)

 'The First Time' (No.2, 1975)

-Freddie Hart has been referred to by many fans as 'The Heart And Soul Of Country Music'.
+Freddie Hart has been referred to, by many fans, as 'The Heart & Soul of Country Music'.

-With the success of 'Easy Loving' and other songs that he has written, plus a popular concert attraction on the road, Freddie Hart became independently wealthy and owned a song-writing company, a school for the blind, a trucking company, along with a chain of martial arts studios - his hobby was as a master of karate.
+With the success of 'Easy Loving' and other songs which he had written, plus a popular concert attraction on the road, Freddie Hart became independently wealthy and owned a song-writing company, a school for the blind, a trucking company, along with a chain of martial arts studios - his hobby was as a master of karate.

-Freddie Hart's last Top 10 Billboard country music hit was 'Why Lovers Turn To Strangers" in 1977, which peaked at No.8.
+Freddie Hart's last Billboard Top 10 country music hit single was 'Why Lovers Turn to Strangers' in 1977, which reached No.8.

-In 1985 & 1987, Freddie Hart enjoyed a couple of minor hits on El Dorado Records and 5th Avenue Records, with his last hit being 'The Best Love I Ever Had' in 1987, which peaked at No.77.
+In 1985 and 1987, Freddie Hart enjoyed a couple of minor hits on El Dorado Records and 5th Avenue Records, with his last hit being 'The Best Love I Ever Had' in 1987, which reached No.77.

-In 2001, Freddie Hart was inducted into the Alabama Music Hall of Fame.
+In 2001, Freddie Hart was inducted into Alabama Music Hall of Fame.